ZaydH/spur/README.md

 The second item in the tuple is a variable assignment.
 Variables are ordered from 1 to *N*, where *N* is the total number of variables.
 Each variable is assigned to either "0", "1", or "\*".
 Observe that the "\*" corresponds to an unconstrained variable that can be either "0" or "1".

 **Example**: The tuple "3,10\*0\*" means that three witnesses are entailed by the assignment where variable one is 0b1, variables two and four are 0b0, while variables three and five can take either value.

+# Python Libraries Available

+Python libraries for running the SPUR binary are available upon request.
+Email zayd.hammoudeh@gmail.com to request access.
+Please include in the email request your name, email address, and institution.

 # Special Thanks